adam-kerrigan/pybader/README.md

-# pybader (v0.2.1)
+# pybader (v0.3.0)

-pyBader is a threaded implementation of grid-based Bader charge analysis.
+pybader is a threaded implementation of grid-based Bader charge analysis.
 It performs grid-based Bader charge analysis as presented in [W Tang et al 2009 J. Phys.: Condens.
 Matter 21 084204].
 Methods have been updated to allow threading over multiple threads.
 It runs on POSIX systems, Mac OS, and Windows.

 ## Usage